blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Liberation can be achieved with right understanding
 	- It postulates Asat-Karya-Vada (Proposition of Non-Existent Effect)
 	- **Foundational Texts**
-		- Nyaya Sutra by Aksapada Gautama
+		- Nyaya Sutra by Aksapada Gautama Maharshi
-		- Nyaya Bhashya by Vatsyayana
+		- Nyaya Sutra Bhashya by Vatsyayana (5th century AD)
 	- **Metaphysics**
 		-
 	- **Epistemology**